-Your son will sit three examinations: English (40 minutes comprehension, including 10 minutes reading time, 30 minutes composition/essay), Mathematics (one hour) and Verbal Reasoning (one hour, including 15 minutes of practice questions).
-Although we try to put boys at their ease on the day, it should be understood that they will be sitting in a series of formal examinations which will mean that they have to sit at a desk for up to 60 minutes working in silence in a room with about 24 other boys.
+Your son will sit two examinations: English (40 minutes comprehension, including 10 minutes reading time, 30 minutes composition/essay) and Mathematics (one hour).
+Although we try to put boys at their ease on the day, it should be understood that they will be sitting formal examinations which will mean that they have to sit at a desk for up to 60 minutes working in silence in a room with about 24 other boys.